By Katrin Klingenberg

 On October 29th I was fortunate to attend the NYSERDA low carbon and zero energy Buildings of Excellence Awards at the Building Energy Exchange in New York City.
 What a terrific time for projects that have employed and will employ PHIUS+ passive building standards as a baseline to get to zero energy ready!
 I estimated at least a dozen PHIUS+ projects in three categories: early design stage, substantial completion and completed, that were awarded up to 1 million dollars for their projects!
 The awards were announced on the 7th anniversary of super storm Sandy, not a coincidence, as a reminder for urgent climate action.
 Seven years later, NYC is leading by action and is putting itself firmly on the path of global leadership in building energy.
 Thank you to an amazingly dedicated NYSERDA team for making this happen!

 Passive building is indeed the foundation for a successful energy transition and zero energy buildings and cities.
-Thank you to the Housing Development Consortium for their leadership in the West!
+Thank you to the Housing Development Consortium of Seattle-King County for their leadership in the West!